dekadans/bagatelle/README.md

 - [PHP-DI](https://php-di.org/) as dependency injection container
 - [Monolog](https://seldaek.github.io/monolog/) for logging
 - Basic exception handling
-- Simple authentication solution is prepared unimplemented
+- Simple authentication solution is prepared but unimplemented

 In other words, things that are good to have for most use cases.